Skip to Main Content Shenandoah University Libraries

 Bibliography Entries (in alphabetical order)

 Kitamura, Katie.
 A Separation.
-New York: Riverhead Books, 2017.
+Riverhead Books, 2017.

 Sassler, Sharon, and Amanda Jayne Miller.
 Cohabitation Nation: Gender, Class, and the Remaking of Relationships.
-Oakland: University of California Press, 2017.
+University of California Press, 2017.

 Ebooks